BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 * **Flexible Mint Options** - Multiple independent mints can operate, allowing users to choose mints based on their reputation, fees, and other preferences.
 This decentralization reduces reliance on a single entity.

 * **Reduced Trust Assumptions** - While users deposit funds with a mint, the design minimizes the level of trust required compared to traditional custodial wallets.
 The mint does not have access to user transaction data or balances.

-## How ecash on bitcoin works
-Ecash on Bitcoin enhances privacy and security by using tokens for transactions.
-This section explains how you can create, use, receive, and convert ecash back to Bitcoin.
-You'll learn how protocols like Cashu and Fedimint make transactions more private and reduce onboarding friction, improving the overall user experience of transacting in Bitcoin.

 ### Mitning ecash
 The process of crearting ecash on bitcoin is known as minting.
 This process typically includes the following steps: